Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 Despite her attempts to make smaller and smaller cakes, she refuses to part with any of them, claiming they are still too large to give away.
 Saint Peter becomes angry and decides to teach her a lesson.
 He tells her she must earn her food by boring into the hard, dry wood like a woodpecker.

-Ultimately, the woman is transformed into a woodpecker with a scarlet cap on her head.
+Ultimately, the woman is transformed into a woodpecker with a scarlet cap.
 She continues to live in the trees, boring for food, and the flame blackens her clothes as she goes up the chimney.

-The poem is a cautionary tale about selfishness and the consequences of not sharing with others.
-It carries a moral lesson about the importance of generosity and selflessness.
+The poem serves as a cautionary tale about selfishness and the consequences of not sharing with others.
+It conveys a moral lesson that emphasises the significance of generosity and selflessness.

 Stanza-Wise Explanation “A Legend of the Northland”: